deepit-at/deepit-at.github.io/_posts/2018-08-31-issues-using-feed-plugin-part2.md

 # redirect_from:
 ---

-Additionally to [Part I](/2018-08-28-issues-using-feed-plugin/) this post should finalize my adaptions and show that I was missing the plugins ability to use the authors collection to access to the email and url properties.
+Additionally to [previous part](/2018-08-28-issues-using-feed-plugin/) this post should finalize my adaptions and show that I was missing the plugins ability to use the authors collection to access to the email and url properties.

 Also, the plugin does list the correct language for the feed itself, utilizing the ```site.lang``` property, but it fails to do so for the posts.
 It would be possible to set defaults in ```_config.yml``` for the _posts collection, but it would be better if the language falls back to the site setting.